Trend to equilibrium for granular media equations under non-convex potential and application to log gases: Application to log gases

 The difficulty of the non-confining quartic potential

-is twofold: how do we define a solution of (\ref{eq:fokker_planck}) and what are the equilibrium and stationary measures ?
-Indeed, solutions of (\ref{eq:fokker_planck}) may explode and Assumption (\ref{assump:growth_V}) is not satisfied by this kind of potential, so we do not necessarily have the existence of an equilibrium measure.
+is twofold: how do we define a solution of (\ref{eq:fokker_planck}) and what are the equilibrium and stationary measures?
+Indeed, solutions of (\ref{eq:fokker_planck}) may explode and Assumption \ref{assump:growth} is not satisfied by this kind of potential, so we do not necessarily have the existence of an equilibrium measure.
 In \cite{allez2015random}, authors give insights on how to restart solutions after explosion time.
-This approach is different from the idea of Biane et al in section 7.1 \cite{biane2001free}, where the authors explain how to define bounded solutions of (\ref{eq:fokker_planck}), which stays around the origin, and exhibit a good candidate for the equilibrium measure.
-In the following, we will adopt the last point of view.
-In the framework of free probabilities, a solution $(\mu_t)_{t\ge 0}$ of (\ref{eq:fokker_planck}) can be seen as the law of the stochastic process $(X_t)_{t\ge 0}$, solving:
+This approach is different from the idea of Biane and Speicher in section 7.1 \cite{biane2001free}, where the authors explain how to define bounded solutions of (\ref{eq:fokker_planck}), which stay around the origin, and exhibit a good candidate for the equilibrium measure.
+In the following, we will adopt this last point of view.